Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 - [Singleton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern) <- quitar y poner link en texto
 - [Guice Scopes](https://github.com/google/guice/wiki/Scopes)

+Párrafo entero del que extraje la primera cita del GOOS:  “Sometimes we find it difficult to write a test for some functionality we want to add to our code.
+In our experience, this usually means that our design can be improved — perhaps the class is too tightly coupled to its environment or does not have clear responsibilities.
+When this happens, we first check whether it’s an opportunity to improve our code, before working around the design by making the test more complicated or using more sophisticated tools.
+We’ve found that the qualities that make an object easy to test also make our code responsive to change.”

 From The Clean Code Talks - "Global State and Singletons":